Arbolista/tensorflow_chatbot/README.md

 Data
 ============

 Please download the data/ and working_dir/ directories from Dropbox and unzip them here (they should be unzipped so their contents are accessible within ./data/ and ./working_dir/ paths).
+You can access the folder here: https://www.dropbox.com/sh/tqdiiahuvmua1xt/AAB7GmUQmCYJvGIZu24x5s-Ca?dl=0

 Those directories contain all of the necessary data to run the test in test mode, create new vocabulary sets, and re-train.